Playing Markov Games Without Observing Payoffs: Copycat strategy in HSG

-\end{lemma} The Lemma implies that from time step 2 onward, the expected return is fixed, regardless of the adopted policies.
-Therefore, the entire game's outcome is determined only by the actions played in the first round.
+The complete proof is provided in \cref{app:EqualValueFunctions}.
+This lemma implies that from time step 2 onward, the expected return is a fixed constant, completely independent of the players' future strategies.
+Consequently, the entire outcome of the game is determined solely by the actions played in the first round.

-As a consequence of \cref{lem:EqualValueFunctions}, we reduce the HSG to a matrix game with the same expected payoffs. \begin{lemma}[Equivalent Matrix Game] For any HSG with payoff function $\utility$, there exists an equivalent matrix game with payoff function $\utility'$ such that:
+The intuition behind this collapse is that history-dependent policies are extremely powerful, they can condition their future behavior on the exact outcome of the first round.
+If the value function from step 2 onward depended on the specific policies chosen, we could construct a pair of ``sensitive'' strategies that exploit this dependency to violate the global symmetry condition.
+The rigid requirement that symmetry must hold for \textit{any} pair of history-dependent policies removes all degrees of freedom from the future game dynamics.
+The only way to satisfy this constraint is if the future value is effectively pre-determined, rendering the players' subsequent choices irrelevant to the expected payoff.
+This observation allows us to reduce the entire HSG to a single matrix game. \begin{lemma}[Equivalent Matrix Game] For any HSG with payoff function $\utility$, there exists an equivalent matrix game with payoff function $\utility'$ such that: